IanWark/dvTravel/README.md

 The whole project is in two applications:

 dvTravelServer: The middle-tier server that connects the database and the client and processes the information between.
 On the actual version it is running on an Amazon Web Services instance.
-  - Most important file is ServerMethodsUnit.pas
+  - Most important file is ServerMethodsUnit.pas.

 dvTravelClient: The client application used by the user.
 Manages bookings, payments, and invoices.
 Application is split into 4 tabs, Home, Clients, Bookings, Calendar.
   - Important files are all in Clients, Bookings, or Calendar folders, as well as Main, ResizeForm, DataController, Home, Search, and Settings.